Arabica coffee prices ease, focus on exchange stocks

 LONDON: Arabica coffee futures on ICE were lower on Thursday, with the market slipping further from last week’s 10-year peak as the focus remained on whether exchange stocks will continue to fall in coming weeks.

 ICE certified stocks of arabica coffee stood at 1.028 million bags as of Feb.
-16, down by around one-third from 1.541 million at the end of 2021, although there have been some tentative signs that they could be beginning to stabilise.
+16, down by around a third from 1.541 million at the end of 2021, although there have been some tentative signs that they could be beginning to stabilise.

 “The continued decline in exchange-registered coffee stocks is lending buoyancy to the price,” Commerzbank said in a report, while noting the inventory reduction had slowed noticeably in recent days.